YuHyeRim/YuHyeRim/README.md

 ### Hi there 👋

 Hi there!
 I'm hye rim, Data-Analyst growing in real time.
 I have majored statistics, and my sub major is ecnomics.
 Also, I have participated in Big-data academy for 2 years and my role is a vice-chairman now.

 The main concern is Human Centered Interaction (HCI) and I believe the potential of interaction between human and data.
-Currently I 'm self studing deep learning and NLP.
+Currently I 'm self studing Deep Learning and NLP.
 My goal is creating AI system which can understand human's inner self and hit everyone's fancy.